JoeyZhang22/AirPlay-Instruments/DataProcessing/README.md

-Data Processing
+Data Processing Modules

-This section focuses on translating the movements detected by the camera into chords and their durations
+"All decision blocks for the four instrument classes should be contained here"